 • The saute capability saves you from having to brown meats or saute vegetables in another pan before adding them to the IP.
 It can all be done in the IP before you pressure cook.

-• You must have some liquid in the IP when you bring it up to pressure, at least a cup.
+• PRO-Tip: You must have some liquid in the IP when you bring it up to pressure, at least a cup.
 But you also don’t want to have too much liquid which will dilute the flavors.
-Do not fill IP over 2/3 full.
+Do not fill your IP over ⅔ full.

 • One of the perks of an IP is that you can use frozen meats.
 You’ll need to extend your cooking time, though.
 Also, bone-in meats (like these ribs) will take longer to cook and tenderize compared with boneless.